 Many businesses have numerous locations throughout a region or around the globe.
 Even if operations are central to one location, many employers allow telecommuting and/or rely on off-site contractors.
 But workers who are not in the same physical space can experience communication challenges.
 These issues can even arise between floors or units within the same building.
 Without direct communication—whether face to face, on the phone, or through video conferencing—a spread-out workforce can complicate efforts to keep everyone on the same page and working efficiently.

 Businesses regularly communicate important information in writing, such as new initiatives, company developments, staffing updates, protocols, and even events and social announcements.
 Poorly crafted written communications, regardless of the subject, can confuse and frustrate employees.
 But when businesses take the time—and dedicate the necessary resources—to craft clear, well-written communications, recipients are able to process the information and take the necessary action.

-Employers consider strong communication skills one of the most important qualities for job candidates.† With an online communication degree such as a BS in Communication or BS in Business Communication, you can learn how to help businesses with their communication issues and gain the skills employers need to address a range of challenges in a variety of environments.
+Employers consider strong communication skills one of the most important qualities for job candidates.† With an online communication degree such as a BS in Communication, you can learn how to help businesses with their communication issues and gain the skills employers need to address a range of challenges in a variety of environments.
 The right communication degree program can help you learn how to develop strong relationships, tailor your messages to various audiences, and promote ideas that inspire action and change.
 When you learn the latest industry techniques and strategies, you’ll be better prepared to be an effective communicator who can drive results in today’s fast-paced, consumer-driven global economy.